ztachip/ztachip/README.md

 **Vision stack - How to build embedded vision applications with ztachip**

    - [Vision Stack Programmer Guide](https://github.com/ztachip/ztachip/blob/master/Documentation/vision_programer_guide.md)

+# Conclusions

+I created this project as a community project for us to experiment on some research idea in the area of Domain Specific Architecture.

+So how ztachip measured up against other solutions?
+Is it worth while to continue?

+In my opinion, it is promising.
+Click [here](https://github.com/ztachip/ztachip/blob/master/Documentation/conclusion.md) for result analysis.

+Please send me your feedback comments and ideas.
+Much appreciated.

 # Copyright and license